 - General Help

 Dear (wannabe) Volunteers!
-First the scary part.
+First, the scary part.

 I’m writing to you honestly and with respect.
 I know what volunteering means, I was there too and I am still volunteering in many ways.
 In my opinion, volunteering is helping others while learning new skills and practising already existing ones.
-Is a self-development and helping to develop the project at the same time.
+Is self-development and helping to develop the project at the same time.
 I understand you want to travel without spending money on basics (food, accommodation, care and love), this is a nice idea, except you don’t do it truly, like taking an advance on the offers but making a poor effort to fulfil tasks.

 I think you are not helping for free…

 Those benefits you might get for your help are values and can tell the value in money (like food, accommodation, electricity, water, internet access, medication, working hours spent with your teaching and taking care of you, etc.).
-I don’t want to count the euros, just trying to explain that what you get in return to your help is a pretty big value already if we see the material side, even bigger if we add the mental, spiritual or ethereal ones!
+I don’t want to count the euros, just trying to explain that what you get in return for your help is a pretty big value already if we see the material side, even bigger if we add the mental, spiritual or ethereal ones!
 In this case, I expect you to focus on our project while you are a member of our team.

-I would like you to be present, be involved and be the part of the whole thing, and not to count the hours for your next day off, or count the hours of your work in return the quantity of food.
+I would like you to be present, be involved and be a part of the whole thing, and not to count the hours for your next day off, or count the hours of your work in return for the quantity of food.
 We are not a travel agency giving beds for free for cool travellers but we’re a hostel in the mountains, running a lot of different projects as well.

-We have colder and rainy days (especially in winter), we have slow internet, rooms with no windows (it is a 90 years old farmhouse), please take notes of all these before you decide to come to help.
-Even if its raining or colder than you expected, I will give you extra blankets and we do exercises together to warm up.
+We have colder and rainy days (especially in winter), we have slow internet, and rooms with no windows (it is a 90 years old farmhouse), please take notes of all these before you decide to come to help.
+Even if it’s raining or colder than you expected, I will give you extra blankets and we do exercises together to warm up.
 I hope this is clear and understandable.